GoogleCloudPlatform/professional-services/examples/bigquery-table-access-pattern-analysis/README.md

         "name": "pipelineId",
         "type": "INTEGER",
         "mode": "NULLABLE",
-        "description": "The pipeline ID of pipeline that this pair was part of" }
+        "description": "The pipeline ID for the pipeline that this pair was part of" }
 ]
 ```